 It can’t be denied that there are diversified house types in America.
-But the question is, Why?
+Because America is a melting pot of different cultures and homes of communities from around the world.

 Table of Contents